top of page

 Practices such as breathwork, yoga, sound healing and conscious movement work with the body rather than just the mind.
 By calming the nervous system and releasing tension held in the body, they can support emotional balance and resilience.

-Victorious Vibrations sessions take place in peaceful spaces across Surrey and West Susex and the surrounding areas, including locations such as Burpham, Guildford, Shamley Green and Midhurst.
-Each venue is chosen for its calm and welcoming environment, creating the perfect space to relax, reconnect with your body and fully experience the practices.
-Venues that have been used are the Burpham Yurt, Great Green Barn, Shamley Green and Cowdry Hall
+Victorious Vibrations sessions take place in peaceful spaces across Surrey and West Sussex and the surrounding areas, including locations such as Burpham, Guildford, Shamley Green, Farnham and Midhurst.
+Each venue is chosen for its ambience, creating the perfect space to relax, reconnect with your body and fully experience the practices.
+Venues include the Burpham Wellbeing Yurt, The Great Green Barn, Shamley Green, Quinnettes Barn, Churt and Cowdry Hall.

 bottom of page